Infantry Weapon Systems – 2010 Tweet

 Infantry Weapon System Concept for 2030 and beyond

-MBDA’s first Concept Vision was presented at Farnborough International Airshow in 2010 to take the leap into next-generation support weaponry for the future soldier.
+MBDA’s first Concept Vision was shown at Farnborough International Airshow in 2010 to take the leap into next-generation support weaponry for the future soldier.

 The Infantry Weapon System Concept proposes an integrated fire support solution for the dismounted infantry and addresses the challenges they will face when operating in increasingly complex environments with the need to manage precision target identification along with severe constraints to reducing the collateral footprint.